cldellow/manu/format/README.md

 At 0.7 bytes/value: ~260MB for 1M items for a year at daily resolution.
 At 1 byte/value, ~370MB.

+### Encoders

+When serializing, a different encoder can be selected for each field in each record.

+Encoder 0 for integers and floats is the identity function - it just copies the input array.

 # Operations
 ## Reads
 - get-key key